CodeYourFuture/GitHomeworkFixErrors/homework.md

 Where can I look to find help with Git?

-Type "git help" on Git Bash
+The Git CheatSheet!
+Also type "git help" on Git Bash.